Skip to Content

 What is the Global Malnutrition Composite Score?

-The GMCS assesses the percentage of hospitalizations for adults 65 years and older with a length of stay of at least 24 hours who received optimal malnutrition care during the current inpatient hospitalizations, emphasizing that care performed corresponds to the patient's level of malnutrition risk and severity.
-Expansion of the measure population age from 65 to 18 years of age is expected to be available for Reporting Period Calendar Year 2026.
+The Global Malnutrition Composite Score, or GMCS, assesses the percentage of hospitalizations for adults 65 years and older with a length of stay of at least 24 hours who received optimal malnutrition care during the current inpatient hospitalizations, emphasizing that care performed corresponds to the patient's level of malnutrition risk and severity.
+Expansion of the measure population age from 65 to 18 years of age will occur for Reporting Period Calendar Year 2026.

 The GMCS follows evidence-based guidance to support malnutrition care, as shown below.